WiseGuru/ccna-definitions/src/site/notes/CCNA/20 - Definitions/IETF.md

 ---

 #### IETF
-- The *Internet Engineering Task Force (IETF)* is a *standards organization* for the Internet and is responsible for the technical standards that make up the [[CCNA/20 - Definitions/TCP-IP Suite\|TCP-IP Suite]]
+- The *Internet Engineering Task Force (IETF)* is a *standards organization* for the Internet and is responsible for the technical standards that make up the [[CCNA/20 - Definitions/21 - OSI Layers/TCP-IP Suite\|TCP-IP Suite]]
 - It has no formal membership roster or requirements and all its participants are volunteers.

 # Metadata